The cost model problem

 Infrastructure

-Illustrative share: 30% to 45% of total AI TCO for a cloud-heavy enterprise estate.
+Typical range this layer can reach: 30% to 45% of total AI TCO, depending on deployment.
 This layer expands quickly with concurrency, sovereignty, resilience, and GPU intensity.

 Includes